projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

      - **Description**

    * - register_pio_emulation_handler
-     - register an I/O emulation handler for a hypervisor emulated device by specific I/O range
+     - Register an I/O emulation handler for a hypervisor emulated device by specific I/O range.

    * - register_mmio_emulation_handler
-     - register a MMIO emulation handler for a hypervisor emulated device by specific MMIO range
+     - Register an MMIO emulation handler for a hypervisor emulated device by specific MMIO range.

 .. _instruction-emulation: